moar82/jMetalPy/README.md

 * A CSV file containing the median results measurements of executing the desired javascript program using duktape default measurements.
 This is generated using python scripts explained on the [wiki](https://github.com/moar82/jMetalPy/wiki).
 For our example, this is the file: median_results_original_default_date-format-tofte.csv

-* Config.ini.
+* config.ini.
 This file provides the basic configuration parameters of our framework, including the path to the Duktape installation, the file with the test features, name of the harness file, jsfunction to execute (if any), etc.  More information on the [wiki](https://github.com/moar82/jMetalPy/wiki).

 * confOpt.csv file.
 This file contains the Duktape code features that we want to combine.
 These are the columns required for this file.